-Analysis is performed on a semen sample collected through masturbation.
+The analysis is performed on a semen sample collected through masturbation.
 On the other hand, a testicular biopsy is performed in males who have serious illnesses.
 This sample collection is done in an extremely private setting.
 If collected at home, the sample must be kept at body temperature and transported to the laboratory within 60 minutes of collection.

 The fertility laboratory assesses the sample for the following,

-- pH – The pH should be between 7.2 and 7.8 for a normal sample.
+PH – The pH should be between 7.2 and 7.8 for a normal sample.
 Reduced or increased pH values indicate infections or structural blockage of the ducts which carry sperm in the male body.

-- Volume – A volume of greater than 2ml is considered normal.
+Volume – A volume of greater than 2ml is considered normal.
 Low volumes indicate a low sperm count.
 Since chances of fertilization greatly increase with the volume of sperm, low volume points towards obvious subfertility.

-- Liquefaction – Initially thick, the semen has the ability to liquefy and attain a watery consistency; this helps the sperm move.
+Liquefaction – Initially thick, the semen has the ability to liquefy and attain a watery consistency; this helps the sperm move.
 This usually happens within 15 to 30 minutes.
 Slow liquefaction, on the other hand, can affect a male’s fertility.

-- Sperm count – The normal sperm count is between 20 million to 200 million per milliliter of semen.
+Sperm count – The normal sperm count is between 20 million to 200 million per milliliter of semen.

-- Appearance – The normal appearance of semen is whitish and opaque.
+Appearance – The normal appearance of semen is whitish and opaque.
 A brownish or yellow tint indicates a problem in the testicles or ducts that transport the semen.

-If a definitive cause cannot be identified then further testing might be required.
+If a definitive cause cannot be identified, then further testing might be required.
 Below are some other tests that can be recommended,

-- Hormone testing – To check for any hormonal imbalances.
+Hormone testing – To check for any hormonal imbalances.

-- Genetic testing – To detect any genetic defects that might hamper sperm production.
+Genetic testing – To detect any genetic defects that might hamper sperm production.

-- Post-ejaculation urinalysis – To see if there are structural abnormalities that cause the sperm to be sent into the bladder instead of being ejaculated.
+Post-ejaculation urinalysis – To see if there are structural abnormalities that cause the sperm to be sent into the bladder instead of being ejaculated.

-- Testicular Tissue Sample – To check for anomalies in the production of sperm.
+Testicular Tissue Sample – To check for anomalies in the production of sperm.

 Anti-Sperm Immune Cells Testing – To check for immunity-related destruction of sperm.

 Couples who have had recurrent miscarriages or less success in treatment cycles should be investigated with SCSA (Sperm Chromatin Structure Assay).
 This is used to see if there are broken or fragmented DNA strands in the sperm.
 Sperm with damaged DNA is likely to suffer from an abnormal structure and functioning, which can lead to a miscarriage.

 However, abnormal tests do not necessarily mean the end of your fertility aspirations.
-Newer methods of treatment have been introduced while tons of others are in the pipeline, which can help fulfil the desire of fathering your own child.
+Newer methods of treatment have been introduced while tons of others are in the pipeline, which can help fulfill the desire of fathering your own child.